Skip to main content

 Highlighted Career Paths

-Graduates with a degree in Music and emphasis in Vocal Performance have a wide array of rewarding careers before them.
-Check out some of the top careers students get with this degree or explore more career options in
+A degree in Music and emphasis in Vocal Performance has a wide array of rewarding careers.
+Check out some of the top careers below or explore more career options in

 I-Plan.